exceptionless/Website/content/docs/clients/dotnet/settings.md

 ## Typed Helpers

 The `GetBoolean` method checks the `enableLogSubmission` key.
 This helper method makes it easy to consume saved client configuration values.
 The first parameter defines the settings key (name).
-The second parameter is optional and allows you to set a default value if the key doesn’t exist in the settings or was unable to be converted to the proper type (e.g., a boolean).
+The second parameter is optional and allows you to set a default value if the key doesn't exist in the settings or was unable to be converted to the proper type (e.g., a boolean).

 We have a few helpers to convert string configuration values to different system types.
 These methods also contain overloads that allow you to specify default values.